ivanovp/Uncore-XY/README.md

-This is the first release of a RepRap-XY 3D printer.
-It is based on the excellent design of Zelogik.
+This is my Uncore-XY 3D printer which is based on RepRap-XY 3D printer.
+RepRap-XY is based on the excellent design of Zelogik.
 See his github archive at:  https://github.com/zelogik/AluXY

 His design and my variant are discussed in the RepRap forum at:: http://forums.reprap.org/read.php?4,297740

 When I saw this printer I thought, this is the printer I want.
 It has all the features I want in a printer:

-- Based on the Core-XY system. (see http://corexy.com/theory.html)
+- Formerly based on the Core-XY system. (see http://corexy.com/theory.html) But I added a motor to XY-block and motors on the frame are Y1 and Y2 now.
 - Frame made from aluminium extrusions.
 - No motors, belts and guides on the outside of the frame.